webdigga/7-skills-tutoring/src/articles/testimonials.md

 ## *"*I recommend Michael to you unreservedly*"*

 > Michael is a very competent tutor whose experience was reflected in my son's confidence and performance, achieving grade ‘A’ for A-level Economics in 2023.
 Michael's ability to carry out his job with professionalism and integrity was faultless.
 I have been thoroughly impressed with him and have since enlisted Michael to tutor my daughter in A-level Economics for her exam in 2025.
-I recommend Michael to you unreservedly”
+I recommend Michael to you unreservedly

 *~* **Mohammed** 2024